priyanshuphenomenal007/AI-Model-Failure-Analysis-Sonnet4/README.md

 - No proprietary access, reverse engineering, or confidential data were involved.
 - Screenshots showing the model’s interface are included **only for educational documentation** under fair use.
 - This project is **not affiliated with, endorsed by, or connected to Anthropic, OpenAI, or Google** in any way.
-- The goal of this investigation is purely **academic and educational** — to understand the logical behavior and limitations of modern AI systems.
+- The goal of this investigation is purely educational and part of independent student research — to understand the logical behavior and limitations of modern AI systems.

 ---